raga-ai-hub/ragaai-catalyst/README.md

 # RagaAI Catalyst

-RagaAI Catalyst is a powerful tool for managing and optimizing Retrieval-Augmented Generation (RAG) projects.
-It provides functionalities for project management, trace recording, and experiment management, allowing you to fine-tune and evaluate your RAG applications effectively.
+RagaAI Catalyst is a powerful tool for managing and optimizing LLM projects.
+It provides functionalities for project management, trace recording, and experiment management, allowing you to fine-tune and evaluate your LLM applications effectively.

 ## Table of Contents